edward-n-ward/MAI-SIM/README.txt

 static and any future devleopments (aside from major bug fixes) will take place in the development branch.
-This code has been test on Windows 10 using Python
+This code has been test on Windows 10 using Python 3.9, MATLAB R2021a and Pytorch version  1.10.1- py3.9_cuda11.3_cudnn8_0.
-3.7 and MATLAB version R2021a.
 Evaluation of the ML-SIM network was completed on an Nvidia 3060 GPU.

 Installation
 ****************************************************

+Once the dependnacies are installed, no special installation is required and code will run as-is.